tech-university-vietnam/1Car-FE/README.md

 Auth0 configuration: More details can be found at [docs](./docs/Auth0/index.md)

+Stripe configuration: More details can be found at [docs](./docs/Stripe/index.md)

 # Testing

 This repo uses Jest for unit testing and Cypress for e2e testing.